Find Trade Colleges

 $19,744 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $51,324 to cover tuition and fees at Seattle U. The school does not offer an in-state discount.
-On average, bachelor’s degree students take out $19,744 in loans while pursuing their degree.
+Bachelor’s Degree recipients from Seattle U accumulate an average of $19,744 in student debt by the time they complete their degree.
 Around 62% of those degree recipients were women.

 Read More…